dclucas/awesome-porto-alegre/README.md

 ### Barbecue

 Porto Alegre is one of the barbecue capitals of the world.
-The now classic /churrascaria/ model was born here and exported to countless places.
+The now classic *churrascaria* model was born here and exported to countless places.

 * Costela no Rolete
 * Na Brasa